JulD1forprojects/MOLE-MANIA-Game-/README.md

 ## **About this game**

-Mole Mania is a modified version of “Whack a mole” game designed to test player’s reaction and dexterity (with the keyboard).
+Mole Mania is a modified version of “Whack a mole” game designed to test player’s attention, reaction and dexterity (with the keyboard).
 This game is designed for a solo player where the player is presented with two challenge levels - Easy & Hard.
 The challenge levels differ in terms of frequency how often Mole sprite is shown up in the game boxes.

 ## **Instructions**